WHY OCHRE PIGMENTS?

 Ochres are common, accessible, medicinal, inspiring and of deep origin.
 Human use of ochre, especially red and black ochre, dates back at least 170,000 years in South Africa, at the dawn of humanity.

 We believe ochres –iron-based clay, soil, rocks– grant us primordial access to key elements involved in the transformation of life.
-Studying iron-oxide on multivalent levels, and through visual use of color, provides paths to learn more about these unique processes of transformation.
+Studying iron-oxide on multivalent levels, and through visual use of color and color language, provides paths to learn more about these unique processes of transformation.

 WHAT IS OCHRE?